opengate

-1C vs SAP: Which ERP to Choose for Business in Kazakhstan
+1C vs SAP: Which ERP for Kazakhstan? — opengate

 1C remains the pragmatic choice for mid-market Kazakh companies that need fast, compliant deployments with deep local support.
 SAP earns its premium when your business operates across borders, manages complex supply chains, or plans a near-term IPO requiring international audit standards.